JoshuaCarter/Vanguard-40k/core-rules.md

 > This prevents blast weapons from being useless against enemy hoards.
 It also adds the interesting ability to attack targets that aren't ***visible*** to the shooter (by firing at a nearby model who is).

-#### Trigger Discipline

-When ***Selecting Targets*** for a ranged weapon, you must be able to draw a straight line, 1mm in thickness, between the center of the shooter's base and target's base, without the line crossing over or through the base or hull of any other friendly model.
-The bases of other enemies are ignored.

-> This rewards careful positioning and creates a more engaging skirmish experience.

 #### Bodyguards

 Replace the ***Look Out, Sir*** rule to read: